AriFordsham/GHCWiki/prelude710/list.md

 - A language pragma could be used select alternative Preludes.

-- We could support restricting type signatures in export lists, so that when both a specific and general version were imported they did not clash.
+- We could support restricting type signatures in export lists, so that when both a specific and general version are imported they do not clash.

 - A module with only the non-Foldable overlapping bits of Data.List could be created, allowing users who wanted Foldable plus some list functions to avoid name clashes.